BhanuThanniru/wav2lip_real/README.md

 * **pyaudio:** PyAudio is a Python library for capturing and playing audio streams.

 **Download the pre-trained models:**
+* Make sure to create a checkpoints folder in which it should include the .pth files
 * wav2lip\_gan.pth from the link in the Model Weights section and place it in the designated checkpoints folder.
 * mobilenet.pth model for the face detection in the checkpoints folder.